Listen to the full sermon.

 Good seed brings forth good fruit.

 Remember the wrath of God is never directed at the wheat or the good seed.
 In Jesus we are protected from judgment.
-It is those who have chosen to be one with evil, have their identity in evil and stand in opposition to the Living God and His kingdom who come under judgment.
+It is those who have chosen to be one with evil, have their identity in evil and stand in opposition to the Living God and His kingdom.

 good seed overcomes